PlayableLab FAQs

 - Credit balance and pack terms are shown on the Billing page.
 Top-up credits and pack bundles are described at purchase time in the dashboard.

-- Paid packs include a number of HTML playable exports and AI-Motion MP4 exports per billing period.
-Each export debits one unit from your quota regardless of which workspace you exported from.
+- Paid packs include a Playable-Export allowance — HTML playable downloads and AI-Video marketing MP4 renders per billing period.
+Each download debits one Playable-Export from your quota regardless of which workspace you used.
+AI-Video debits one Playable-Export at download time, with automatic refund if a render fails.

 Ad Networks & Export Presets